arpangroup/contract-testing/README.md

 Provider states is an important concept of Pact that we need to introduce.
 These states help define the state that the provider should be in for specific interactions.
 For the moment, we will initially be testing the following states:
 - products exists
-- no product exists
 - product with ID P101 exists
-- product with ID P101 does not exists
 - create new product